Lea-fish/Leafish/README.md

 ### Downloading a pre-built version

-There currently is no pre-built version available.
+Since there currently is no release yet, pre-built binaries have to be downloaded from Github Actions.
-We welcome anyone willing to help out here to provide pre-built binaries for Linux, macOS and Windows.
+The latest actions can always be seen [here](https://github.com/terrarier2111/Leafish/actions).
+Click on a workflow run from the main branch and download the artifact for your platform.

 ### Building the game